CRFricke/Authorization.Core/docs/Install-UI-Package.md

 ### Update the class name specified in _LoginPartial.cshtml

-The class name specified in the `@inject` statements for `SignInManager` and `UserManager` must be `AuthUiUser` (or the name of your derived class; in this case, ApplicationUser).
+The class name specified in the `@inject` statements for `SignInManager` and `UserManager` must be `AuthUiUser` (or the name of your derived class; in this case, "ApplicationUser").

 ```csharp
 @using CRFricke.Authorization.Core.Data